janason/Soft-Scheduling/README.md

 # Soft-Scheduling

-instances for soft scheduling or resilient scheduling
+instances for soft scheduling or resilient scheduling problems